syLvester03/Cafe-Sales-EDA/readme.md

 | Location | 3,265 | 0 (marked Unavailable) |
 | Transaction Date | 460 | 460 (unresolvable) |

-> **Note:** ~31% of Payment Method and Location values are marked `"Unavailable"` because no imputation strategy was appropriate.
-Any analysis involving these columns should be interpreted with that limitation in mind.

 ---

 ## Notebook 2 — EDA & analysis (`Analysis.ipynb`)